sladeutley/fullstack-socialmedia-app/process-notes.md

 At this point, to get it to work (npm start in terminal), I had to dolete the jscong.json file.
 I will add it back after this commit. once finish backend, startup again at 1:47:49 - it won't be working yet bc of jsconfig.json, but do all the redux setup to see if it fixes issue

+//Watch from 1:42:00 to around 1:47:49 where you will start up again coding

 *NOTE - will need to use something like cloudinary instead of multer and storing image files locally for when i want to deploy this